Test-Optional Admissions: Introduction

 The use of standardized tests in college admissions has been studied in economic theory as well. \citet{krishna2022pareto} propose pooling test scores into coarse categories to reduce the wasteful costs of test preparation. \citet{lee2021gaming} study how low-powered selection---such as putting less weight on test scores---may help a college by reducing students' incentives to improve their scores.\footnote{More broadly, in a ``muddled information'' framework \citep{FK19}, \citet{FK22} and \citet{ball2022scoring} explore how a decisionmaker should commit to underutilize manipulable information to improve decision accuracy.} \citet{GargLiMonachou20} assume that some students have no access to standardized tests, which means that a test-optional/blind policy broadens the applicant pool even though it provides less information about those who do apply. \citepos{borghesan2022heterogeneous} structural analysis of college admissions also emphasizes students' costs of taking standardized tests: going test blind reduces a college's information but allows students with high test-taking costs to apply.
 He predicts that this policy would reduce student quality at top schools without increasing diversity.
 Related to costly test-taking is \citepos{ottaviani2020grantmaking} model of (grant) allocation with costly application.
 They show that using more noisy measures of applicant quality can enlarge an applicant pool.

 In contrast to the papers in the preceding paragraph, our argument for why colleges benefit from going test optional does not rely on the cost of obtaining or improving test scores, nor on the cost of applying to a college.
-While we discuss these factors in \autoref{sec:puzzle}, our model of social pressure assumes that students are simply endowed with a test score and application is costless.
-Indeed, at least prior to Covid-19, \href{https://www.edweek.org/teaching-learning/which-states-require-students-to-take-the-sat-or-act}{25 U.S. states required} students to take the SAT or ACT in order to graduate high school.\footnote{In their empirical studies, \citet{goodman2016learning} and \citet{hyman2017act}) find that such policies increase college enrollment rates of low-income students, either because the students discover they are higher-achieving than they thought or because colleges discover and then recruit students through such testing.
+Our model assumes that students are simply endowed with a test score and application is costless.\footnote{In their empirical studies, \citet{goodman2016learning} and \citet{hyman2017act}) find that government policies mandating high school students to take standardized tests increase college enrollment rates of low-income students, either because the students discover they are higher-achieving than they thought or because colleges discover and then recruit students through such testing.
 More generally, scholars have suggested that eliminating application barriers for low-income students can increase the number of students that apply to and enroll in selective colleges \citep{hoxby2012missing,hoxby2013expanding,goodman2020take}.}